PayBreak/paybreak-sdk-php/README.md

 Extended Loan Request (Checkout Type 2)
 ---------------------------------------

-The Extended Loan Request allows partial fulfillment of orders, and is described in the Integration Guide.
-This type of request is illustrated below:
+The Extended Loan Request allows partial fulfillment of orders, and is described in the Integration Guide:

     use \PayBreak\Sdk\LoanRequest\MakeRequest;
     use \PayBreak\Sdk\LoanRequest\Repository\NullLoanRequestRepository;